CocoonIO/cocoon-template-polymer/README.md

 ## Introduction

-This demo is based on based on [Slideshow reference example](http://famo.us/university/famous-101/slideshowfamo.us/university/home/#/) at [Famo.us university](http://famo.us/university/home/#/)
+This demo is based on based on ["Your first Polymer app" tutorial](https://www.polymer-project.org/0.5/docs/start/creatingelements.html) at Polymer's [Getting started section](https://www.polymer-project.org/0.5/docs/start/creatingelements.html).

 This demo is built using [Polymer](https://www.polymer-project.org/0.5/) and [Cocoon Webview+](https://cocoon.io/doc/webview_plus) in portrait view and fullscreen.